wearlig/Phone-number-OSINT/README.md

 A collection of working tools for searching for information by phone number in any country (2025).

-Our Discord channel (searches by name, email, address, social media accounts, etc.) - https://discord.gg/zDNW39HKva Our Telegram channel - OSINT, camera hacking manuals, bots for searching with free queries - you'll find it all here https://t.me/wpftg
+Our Discord channel (searches by name, email, address, social media accounts, etc.) - https://discord.gg/NqTnM3sYZE

 ## Main Services and Bots